Fit for rugby? Five rugby-specific fitness tests

 The best way to do this is to perform a barrage of rugby-specific fitness tests at the start of each block of training so you can create bespoke workouts and tailor your training to your needs.
 There are lots of fitness tests to choose from but these, in our opinion, are the most representative and accessible for rugby players.

 Fitness tests are not without risk as they often require all-out effort.
 Make sure are you are fit and well before doing any of the following tests and postpone testing if you feel tired, ill, or are injured.
 Always warm up thoroughly before each test and use proper exercise technique throughout.
-To ensure the best possible results, why not use a pre-workout energy booster such as Twitch Faster?
+To ensure the best possible results, why not use a pre-workout energy booster such as Pre-Game?